-- (1) Applicant's name, date of birth, and social security number; - (2) Date on which Applicant began or will begin work as a Key Employee or Primary Management Official; - (3) A summary of the information presented in the investigative report, which shall at a minimum include a listing of: (i) license applications filed by Applicant that have previously been denied; (ii) gaming licenses held by Applicant that have been revoked, even if subsequently reinstated; (iii) every known criminal charge brought against the Applicant within the last ten (10) years of the date of the Application; and (iv) every felony of which the Applicant has been convicted or any ongoing prosecution of Applicant for a felony; and - (4) A copy of the eligibility determination made under 25 CFR § 556.5. - (c) For a thirty day period, beginning when the NIGC receives a report submitted pursuant to Section 11.9(b) above, the Chairman of the NIGC may request additional information from the Commission concerning the individual who is the subject of a report.
-Such a request shall suspend the thirty day period until the Chairman receives the additional information. - (d) If, within the thirty day period described in Section 11.9(c) above, the NIGC notifies the Commission that it has no objection to the issuance of a License, the Commission may grant the License to the Applicant. - (e) If, within the thirty day period described in Section 11.9(c) above, the NIGC provides the Commission with a statement itemizing objections to the issuance of a License, the Commission shall reconsider the Application, taking into account the objections itemized by the NIGC.
-The Commission shall make the final decision whether to issue a License to the Applicant. - (f) All Applications, background investigations, investigative reports, suitability determinations, findings and decisions of the Commission shall be retained in the Commission's files for a period of at least five years. - (g) In the event that the Commission does not license an Applicant, the Commission shall notify the NIGC and forward copies of the Commission's eligibility determination and Notice of Results to the NIGC. - (h) Within thirty (30) days after the issuance of a License to a Primary Management Official or to a Key Employee, the Commission shall notify the NIGC of its issuance.
+- (1) Applicant's name, date of birth, and social security number: - (2) Date on which Applicant began or will begin work as a Kev Employee or Primary Management Official: - A summary of the information presented in the investigative report, which shall at a minimum include a listing of: (i) license applications filed by Applicant that have previously been denied: (ii) gaming licenses held by Applicant that have been revoked, even if subsequently reinstated; (iii) every known criminal charge brought against the Applicant within the last ten (10) years of the date of the Application; and (iv) every felony of which the Applicant has been convicted or any ongoing prosecution of Applicant for a felony; and - (4) A copy of the eligibility determination made under 25 CFR § 556.5. - (c) For a thirty day period, beginning when the NIGC receives a report submitted pursuant to Section 11.9(b) above, the Chairman of the NIGC may request additional information from the Commission concerning the individual who is the subject of a report.
+Such a request shall suspend the thirty day period until the Chairman receives the additional information. - (d) If, within the thirty day period described in Section 11.9(c) above, the NIGC notifies the Commission that it has no objection to the issuance of a License, the Commission may grant the License to the Applicant. - (c) If, within the thirty day period described in Section 11.9(c) above, the NIGC provides the Commission with a statement itemizing objections to the issuance of a License, the Commission shall reconsider the Application, taking into account the objections itemized by the NIGC.
+The Commission shall make the final decision whether to issue a License to the Applicant. - (f) All Applications, background investigations, investigative reports, suitability determinations, findings and decisions of the Commission shall be retained in the Commission's files for a period of at least five years. - (g) In the event that the Applicant is determined to be ineligible for a Gaming License, the Commission shall forward the name of the Applicant to the NIGC. - In the event that the Commission does not license an Applicant, the Commission shall notify the NIGC and forward copies of the Commission's eligibility determination and Notice of Results to the NIGC. - (h) Within thirty (30) days after the issuance of a License to a Primary Management Official or to a Key Employee, the Commission shall notify the NIGC of its issuance.